 SUBDIVISION, MINOR: Any subdivision not exceeding five 5 lots and not exceeding 5 dwelling units, in which all of the lots front on a way accepted by the Town of Falmouth and further provided that all lots shall meet the minimum area and lot width requirements of the zones in which they are located.
 A minor subdivision shall also include a private way plan meeting the standards of Appendix 7-5, Section (D) 3. of this Subdivision Ordinance.

 Sec.
 7-3.
 Guidelines

-When reviewing any subdivision for approval, the Planning Board shall consider the following criteria and, before granting approval, must determine that:
+When promulgating any subdivision regulations and where reviewing any subdivision for approval, the Planning Board shall consider the following criteria, and, before granting approval, shallmust determine that; the proposed subdivision: